20 Kitchen Science Hacks That Actually Work

 Miguel Á. Padriñán by Pexels

 Start by wrapping your herbs with a damp paper towel and storing them in a resealable bag.
-Next, simply place them inside the fridge.
+Next, place them inside the fridge.
 The paper towel maintains a humid environment without letting the herbs dry out or become too wet.

 16. Use Salt to Instantly Cool Boiled Eggs